Singing Sisters

 |

-Charles Kennedy is elected leader of the Liberal Democrats.
+Charles Kennedy is elected leader of the Liberal Democrats on 9th August.

 On Wednesday, 11th August crowds gather around the world to watch the first total eclipse of the sun since 1927.
 In the UK clouds obscure the view but the next day disappointed sun-watchers get to see what they missed on the front pages of newspapers.